-Goal #1: Maintain the small town characteristics of the Town by establishing standards for buildings, signs, & streetscape design and renovation
+Goal #1: Maintain the small town characteristics of the Town by establishing standards for buildings, signs, and streetscape design and renovation

 The character of the Town of Bellefonte is extremely important to its residents and must be preserved.
-Its small town characteristics are a main reason people move to Bellefonte, but loss of these characteristics is also a main reason people would decide to move.
+Its small town characteristics are a main reason people move to Bellefonte, but the loss of these characteristics could also compel current residents to leave.
 The importance of this character was reiterated in the results of the June 2016 Town Meeting.
 See addendum for questions and responses.
 The 2010 Land Use Code established standards for signs on Brandywine Blvd. and Philadelphia Pike.
 The Town has not established any other design standards for buildings.

-- 1. Explore design standards established by other communities to create a framework to be used - 2.
-Develop, implement, and enforce design standards specifically for the Town of Bellefonte based on current design characteristics of the Town to include new construction and renovation of all types of residences and businesses as well as signs and streetscape
+- 1. Explore design standards established by other communities to create a framework to be used. - 2.
+Develop, implement, and enforce design standards specifically for the Town of Bellefonte based on current design characteristics of the Town to include new construction and renovation of all types of residences and businesses as well as signs and streetscape.